Stop Right Now! 15 Health Insurance Mistakes That Are Draining Your Money

 Author Thoughts: What Most People Get Wrong About Health Insurance

-After analyzing thousands of real insurance cases, one thing becomes clear:
+After analyzing thousands of health insurance decisions and policy comparisons, one thing becomes clear:

-They lose money because they don’t understand what they bought
+They lose money because they don’t fully understand the medical insurance plan they purchased.

 Most buyers focus on: